cybercongress/go-cyber/docs/cyberd.md

 [Conventional architecture of search engines](https://ipfs.io/ipfs/QmeS4LjoL1iMNRGuyYSx78RAtubTT2bioSGnsvoaupcHR6) there one entity process and rank all the shit suffers from one hard but the particular problem that still has not been solved even by brilliant Google scientists: [adversarial examples problem](https://ipfs.io/ipfs/QmNrAFz34SLqkzhSg4wAYYJeokfJU5hBEpkT4hPRi226y9).
 The problem Google acknowledge is that it is rather hard to algorithmically reason either this particular sample is adversarial or not independently on how cool the learning technology is.
 Obviously, a cryptoeconomic approach can change beneficiaries in this game effectively removing possible sybil attack vectors and removing the necessity to make a decision on example crawling and meaning extraction from one entity to the whole world.
 Learning sybil-resistant model will probably lead to orders of magnitude more predictive results.

-## Cyber protocol at `euler`
+## Cyber protocol at `cyber`

-- compute `euler` inception of cyber protocol based on the Genesis distribution rules
+- compute `cyber` inception of cyber protocol based on the Genesis distribution rules
 - def knowledge graph state
 - take cyberlinks
 - check the validity of signatures